The TASCA 505

 Performance Car of the Year 1965?

-I was pretty much surprised myself, when I first read about the TASCA 505 in the Gary L. Witzenburg documentation a few years ago realizing that there was so little information available in the Mustang world.
-I'm pretty sure Bob McClurg has covered it in Mustang Illustrated, but I've yet to find out the issue.
+I was pretty much surprised myself, when I first read about the TASCA 505 in the Gary L. Witzenburg documentation in 1999 or so ..realizing that there was so little information available in the Mustang world.

-Awarded by the American Rodding Magazine with this trophy, it is amazing that this special custom car is covered so little these days in all that Mustang hype.
+Awarded by the American Rodding Magazine with this trophy, it is amazing that this special custom car was and is covered so little in magazine or book articles.

 The interior as of 2007.